dnstrach/ChefsKiss/README.md

 ## MVVM
 The APIRecipe model contains properties and coding keys to be decoded from the Spoonacular API.
 Those properties are used to show recipe data in the explore and saved recipes view.

 The APIRecipe viewmodel is broken up into 3 files, ExploreViewModel and APIRecipeDetailViewModel.
 The ExploreViewModel class contains methods that load recipes by category and search recipes by name.
 It also contains boolean values to show an alert when the API has exceeded its call limit and to switch between the category and search views.
-The APIRecipeDetailViewModel contains methods to remove from duplicate ingredients and equipment from nested objects in each step.
+The APIRecipeDetailViewModel contains methods to remove duplicate ingredients and equipment from nested objects in each step.

 ```
 "analyzedInstructions": [